lorenz-peter/lorenz-peter.github.io/_posts/2024-06-03-findvenue.md

 title: Find the right conference venue!
 date: 2024-06-03 16:40:16
 description: conference
-tags: icml, cvpr, conference, venue
+tags: icml, cvpr, conference
 categories: writing
 giscus_comments: true
 ---

-# How do you find your venue?
+# How do you find your conference in trustworthy ML?

-If you have finished doing your experiments, then it is about finding the right venue.
+If you have finished doing your experiments, it is about finding the right venue.

 ## Via Google Ranking